DrDub/poissonmagique/README.md

 To send emails as other characters, the GM sends email to as-Alice or other characters (only once).

+The game continues until the GM sends an email to pm-end.
+If a player sends an email to pm-end their email address is purged from the game.

 See http://wiki.duboue.net/index.php/Poisson_Magique/Example for a full example.